BetonQuest/BetonQuest/docs/Documentation/Configuration/Commands-and-permissions.md

 ### Purge player data: `purge`
 You can purge specific player with '`/q purge Beton`' command, where Beton is the name of the player.
-To purge the entire database at once simply change the prefix in _config.yml_ or delete _database.db_ file.
+To purge the entire database at once simply change the prefix in "_config.yml_" or delete "_database.db_" file.

 ### Delete data from the database: `delete`
 Delete command ('`/q delete`') allows you to delete from the database every tag, point, objective or journal entry with specified name.